streamsets/control-agent-quickstart/k8s-eks/README.md

 SCH_AGENT_NAME - SCH User Id within Org with admin rights.
 Format should be <user>@<org>
   - Default is ${KUBE_CLUSTER_NAME}-schagent
 SCH_DEPLOYMENT_NAME - SCH Org you wish to connect to K8s.
   - Default - ${SCH_AGENT_NAME}-deployment-01
 SCH_DEPLOYMENT_LABELS - Command delimted list of lables to be applied to provisioned Data Collector instances.
   - Default - all,${KUBE_CLUSTER_NAME},${SCH_AGENT_NAME},${SCH_DEPLOYMENT_NAME},${SDC_DOCKERTAG}

+DOCKER_USER - User ID for your Docker Hub account
+  - Only required if you will be using a customer Docker image stored in a private repository DOCKER_PASSWORD - Password for your Docker Hub account
+  - Only required if you will be using a customer Docker image stored in a private repository DOCKER_EMAIL - Email associated with your Docker Hub account
+  - Only required if you will be using a customer Docker image stored in a private repository